 The blue lotus represents wisdom and the mastery of mind over matter.
 The ability to take control of your mind comes from self-observation and self-assessment through meditation.

-At this point it is worth pointing out, that when I say meditation, I do not necessarily mean sitting in a crossed-legged posture – known in Buddhism as the lotus position.
+At this point, it is worth pointing out, that when I say meditation, I do not necessarily mean sitting in a crossed-legged posture – known in Buddhism as the lotus position.

 Meditation is a form of concentration, one-pointed focus whereby you ask yourself a question and “meditate” on the subject of your question.
 Whenever you do this, it is possible to connect with your higher-self that holds all true knowledge.

 It is through self-knowledge that we discover our true nature – that we are all Buddhas, enlightened beings connected at source.
-Learn to connect to source, the blue lotus, and you will always receive the answers you need to resolve problems and make decisions.
+Learn to connect to the source, the blue lotus, and you will always receive the answers you need to resolve problems and make decisions.

 The purple lotus is typically only found in esoteric sects, thus not prominent within mainstream Buddhism despite the esoteric wisdom kept within the confines of this organised religion.